pluviosilla/find_cointegrated_pairs/README.md

-# Using Affinity Propagation, DBSCAN and Partial Correlations to Identify Cointegrated Pairs of Stocks
+# Udacity Capstone Project: Identifying Cointegrated Pairs of Stocks with Clustering and Partial Correlations

 ## Domain Background